stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.drawing/oleformat/get_sourceitem/_index.md

 ---
+title: Aspose::Words::Drawing::OleFormat::get_SourceItem method
-title: get_SourceItem
+linktitle: get_SourceItem
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets a string that is used to identify the portion of the source file that is being linked.
+description: Aspose::Words::Drawing::OleFormat::get_SourceItem method.
+Gets or sets a string that is used to identify the portion of the source file that is being linked in C++.
 type: docs
 weight: 131
 url: /cpp/aspose.words.drawing/oleformat/get_sourceitem/